RJWoodhead/FRC3DP/README.md

 * [CheapArm](CheapArm/CheapArm.md) - a 2-part tube-in-tube arm that actively extends and retracts using a 9mm timing belt driven by a MaxPlanetary gearbox.
 * [CheapElevator](CheapElevator/CheapElevator.md) - the classic multistage elevator mechanism.
 * [CheapTurret](CheapTurret/CheapTurret.md) - a ridiculously cheap turret that has over 300 degrees of rotary motion and a simple cable chain that routes power, canbus, and ethernet to whatever is mounted on it.

+# Works in Progress

+* CheapThigh - a beefier CheapArm with a different drive mechanism.

 # File Notes